MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 ## Licensing for premium connectors

-You need a standalone [Power Apps license](https://powerapps.microsoft.com/pricing/) or [Power Automate license](https://make.powerautomate.com/pricing/) to access all premium, on-premises, and custom connectors.
+You need a standalone [Power Automate license](https://make.powerautomate.com/pricing/) to access all premium, on-premises, and custom connectors.
+For flows that are in-context of a Power App, you can leverage [Power Apps license](https://powerapps.microsoft.com/pricing/).
 Microsoft 365 plan licensees can use standard connectors but can't use premium connectors.
+For more details on licensing, refer the [licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130)

 Follow these steps to find your license.